CODE OF RIGHTS AND RESPONSIBILITIES FOR

 - Every member of Greek Letter Organizations must maintain a minimum cumulative grade point average of 2.5 to be an officer in the organization.
 Every chapter must reach a 2.5 cumulative grade point average or meet the all women’s/men’s average and elect a scholarship chair.
 Any chapter falling below a 2.5 will be placed on probation for the first year.
 They must then increase their grade point average by .20 each semester or reach the 2.5 cumulative grade point average the semester following to remain recognized.
 A chapter that is on probation and does not make .20 progress will lose college recognition.
 (Chapters who have 15 or fewer members will be reviewed individually and a contract will be created to improve scholarship standards.)

 - Each Greek Letter Organization must submit and keep up to date a list of active members, officers, and new members at the beginning of each semester.
 Lists will include phone numbers, school email, position in the chapter, physical address, and graduation month and year for each member.
 Chapter Presidents and/or executive board members are expected to update this information, and Campus Connection pages, before the first day of classes each semester.
 Chapters who do no update this information will be prohibited to use space on campus to participate in recruitment events.
-New member and officer changes during the semester should be reported within 48 hours to the Greek Advisor in the office of Student Life and Leadership.
-Bid acceptance cards must be on file in the Office of Campus Life within 24 hours of bid acceptance.
+New member and officer changes during the semester should be reported within 48 hours to the Chapter Advisor and to the Greek Advisor in the office of Student Life and Leadership.
+Bid acceptance cards must be on file in the Office of Student Life and Leadership within 24 hours of bid acceptance.

-- Each Greek Letter Organization must submit the names, phone numbers, and addresses of all chapter advisors and their National Headquarter contacts to the Greek Advisor in the Office of Student Life and Leadership at the beginning of each semester (September 15 and February 15).
-Chapter advisors must be full-time faculty or professional staff (UUP, MC, or Research Foundation) at SUNY Oneonta.
+- Each Greek Letter Organization must submit the names, phone numbers, and addresses of all chapter advisors and their National Headquarter contacts to the Greek Advisor in the Office of Student Life and Leadership by the first day of classes each semester.
+Chapter advisors must be full time faculty or staff (at SUNY Oneonta Part time faculty and staff members may serve as co-advisors).
 Resignations or other termination of chapter advisors must be reported to the Greek Advisor within 24 hours of the action.
 The Greek Letter Organization must appoint a new advisor within three weeks and report it to the Greek Advisor.
 During the search period, the Greek Advisor will act as the Chapter Advisor.
 Requests for extensions to the three week period should be submitted to the Director of Student Activities/College Union.
+After the extension, if the group does not have an advisor they will be considered an inactive chapter until they find a new advisor.
+After the group secures a new advisor the inactive status will be lifted.
+Inactive status means groups cannot reserve rooms, hold events or meetings on campus, or attend Greek council meetings.

 - Prior to the beginning of each new member program, all groups must submit a daily outline of chapter new member programs to the Chapter Advisor and to the Greek Advisor in the Office of Student Life and Leadership.
 A form for the daily outline can be obtained in the Office of Student Life and Leadership.
 New member programs shall not exceed six weeks in length.